C2SM/icon4py/model/driver/README.md

 #### Remarks

 - First (required) arg is the folder where the serialized input data is stored.
-In the example above, the input data is the same as is used in the unit tests.
-The path in the example is where the data is put when downloaded via the unit tests (the url can be found in [datatest_utils.py](../common/src/icon4py/model/common/test_utils/datatest_utils.py) to download the serialized data for a serial (single node) run generated from the MeteoSwiss regional experiment.
+In the example above, the path is where the data is put when downloaded via the unit tests (the url can be found in [datatest_utils.py](../common/src/icon4py/model/common/test_utils/datatest_utils.py).
 You can also generate your own serialized data and put it in an arbitrary folder.
 - Parallel runs are possible if corresponding data is provided, which is currently available for test with 2 or 4 MPI processes: check [datatest_fixtures.py](../common/src/icon4py/model/common/test_utils/datatest_fixtures.py) for download urls.
 However, parallel runs are not yet fully tested.
 - Please use the command `icon4py_driver --help` for information on the remaining optional arguments,.